-Richard J. Aldrich is a leading cyber-security and intelligence expert, award-winning spy writer, historian and presenter.
+Richard J. Aldrich is a leading cyber-security and technology expert, award-winning spy writer and presenter.
 He is a Fellow of the Royal Historical Society, Professor of International Security at the University of Warwick and helps to lead the Warwick Cyber Security GRP.

-Richard’s field of expertise, the future of cyber-security, liberty and privacy, is one of the most pressing of today.
+Richard’s field of expertise, the future of cyber-security, liberty and privacy, AI and Big Data, is one of the most pressing current issues.
 His most recent research has focused on ‘Project Spaceman’, an examination of pioneering British efforts in computer security.
 He is the author of many books, including GCHQ: The Uncensored Story of Britain’s Most Secret Intelligence Agency (2019) and The Black Door: Spies, Secret Intelligence and British Prime Ministers (2016).
 He is the co-author of The Secret Royals (2021).

 Richard Aldrich co-presents the Channel 4 history documentary